ibm-cloud-architecture/refarch-integration-inventory-db2/README.md

 Also note that the testing project has code to test DB2 availability.
 See [Integration tests](https://github.com/ibm-cloud-architecture/refarch-integration-tests)

 ## Update the DB schema
-It may be needed to adapt the schema by adding new columns to one table.
+* It may be needed to adapt the schema by adding new columns to one table.
 To do so, you can use Eclipse Database development perspective and connect to the DB and use SQL script editor.
 ```
 alter table items add column  serialNumber VARCHAR(50);
 ```
 For more information about the `alter` command for DB2 see the [knowledge center note.](https://www.ibm.com/support/knowledgecenter/en/SSEPEK_11.0.0/sqlref/src/tpc/db2z_sql_altertable.html)

+## Working on data
+* removing row:
+`delete from inventory where id = '531'`

+## Common issues
+While updating row or insert new row in a table, like INVENTORY, you may get a SQLERROR = -668.
+You may need to reorganize the table.
+Connect to the DB using eclipse database development perspective, use a SQL script and perform the command:
+`call ADMIN_CMD('REORG TABLE INVENTORY')` update should work.

 ## DB2 Reference material for knowledge acquisition
 * [Free e-book](http://publib.boulder.ibm.com/epubs/pdf/dsncrn01.pdf)